-Participation in the study is entirely voluntary.
+Taking part in the study is entirely voluntary.
 You have the right to withdraw at any time.
-Additionally, volunteers may rarely be withdrawn from the study, or the study discontinued, at the discretion of the Investigator, sponsor or regulatory bodies.
+Additionally, volunteers may rarely be withdrawn from the study at the discretion of the Investigator.
 This may be due to:

 - concerns for the volunteer's health and well-being - ineligibility discovered during the study or retrospectively - significant protocol deviations - volunteer non-compliance with study requirements - adverse events requiring discontinuation - confirmed pregnancy during the study.